AA/PPS 01.02.02 - Establishment and Review of Centers, Institutes, and Academies

 the impact the center might have on revised or existing curriculum.

-Following approval by the provost and based upon recommendations by the appropriate chairs and deans, the director of the unit is appointed by the provost.
+Following approval by the provost and VPAA and based upon recommendations by the appropriate chairs and deans, the director of the unit is appointed by the provost and VPAA.

-- While the normal reporting line for centers, institutes, and academies is to the provost, if most projects in the unit are of narrower focus within a single college or department, the provost may authorize reporting to the dean or chair, respectively.
-The provost may withdraw approval for a center, institute, or academy and terminate its operations at any time.
+- While the normal reporting line for centers, institutes, and academies is to the provost and VPAA, if most projects in the unit are of narrower focus within a single college or department, the provost and VPAA may authorize reporting to the dean or chair, respectively.
+The provost and VPAA may withdraw approval for a center, institute, or academy and terminate its operations at any time.
 A decision to terminate or modify a center, institute, or academy will be made in consultation with key stakeholders including but not limited to the director, department chairs, and deans.

-At the discretion of the provost, the annual report will be reviewed by a committee appointed by the provost, and a recommendation made as to whether the center, institute, or academy should continue to exist.
+At the discretion of the provost and VPAA, the annual report will be reviewed by a committee appointed by the provost and VPAA, and a recommendation made as to whether the center, institute, or academy should continue to exist.

-If, in a two-year period, a report has not been received from a center, institute, or academy, the provost will consider the entity to be defunct and will withdraw university recognition.
+If, in a two-year period, a report has not been received from a center, institute, or academy, the provost and VPAA will consider the entity to be defunct and will withdraw university recognition.

-All proposals from centers, institutes, and academies for external funding will proceed through usual channels, including the Office of Sponsored Programs (OSP), for approval of budget, and certification of mandated state and federal compliance regulations.
-Signature approval includes the normal approval process of the director of the center, institute, or academy, department chair or school director (as applicable) dean, and associate vice president for Research and Sponsored Programs (AVPR).
+All proposals from centers, institutes, and academies for external funding will proceed through usual channels, including the Office of Research and Sponsored Programs (ORSP), for approval of budget, and certification of mandated state and federal compliance regulations.
+Signature approval includes the normal approval process of the director of the center, institute, or academy, department chair or school director (as applicable) or dean, and associate vice president for Research and Federal Relations (AVPR).
 In cases where the director reports at the level of the vice president or associate vice president, the dean’s signature is not required.